Quantifying gliding forces of filamentous cyanobacteria by self-buckling: Results

-Each individual filament was typically tested three to six times at different locations along its contour.
-The mean and standard deviation were calculated separately for each individual (see supplementary material for a collection of individual measurements).
-We observed no systematic dependence of $B$ on the length of the filament or the position along the contour.
-The mean bending rigidities of $35$ individuals were then analyzed for their median and quartiles to obtain typical population distributions.
-Fig.~\ref{fig:bending}~B shows the quartiles of the bending stiffness in a box plot, indicating rather symmetric distributions with some outliers toward larger stiffnesses. \olutea appears to be slightly stiffer than \kanimale, correlated with the typical diameters of \SI{4.12\pm 0.05}{\micro\meter} and \SI{3.99\pm 0.05}{\micro\meter}, respectively.
+Each individual filament was tested two to ten times at different locations along its contour (see \textit{SI Appendix}, Fig.~\ref{fig:S-bending}d for a collection of individual measurements).
+We observed no systematic dependence of $B$ on the length of the filament or the position along the contour, i.e. no softening or stiffening toward the ends.
+Stiffness variations on scales below the pillar spacing can of course not be excluded.
+Fig.~\ref{fig:bending}b shows a box plot of the bending moduli. \olutea appears to be slightly stiffer with $B = \SI{1.4\pm0.4 e-16}{\joule\meter}$ than \kanimale with $B = \SI{1.0\pm0.3 e-16}{\joule\meter}$.